Anonymous Browsing

 They can be directly disabled in such a way that a user cannot re-enable them without outside help.

-Step 1: Manage Browser Extensions
+Step 1: Only Allow Approved Extensions

 Step 2: Control Browser Features

-For example, if you have a Mac computer, you can use Apple Config Files to fully prevent VPN or privacy features from interfering with your content filter.
+If you have a Mac computer, you can use Apple Config Files to fully prevent VPN or privacy features from interfering with your content filter.
 Tech Lockdown allows you to easily apply multiple restrictions across different browsers with a single toggle:

 But many browsers have other features that could interfere with content filtering, so it's important to consider these additional loopholes and disable private browsing features.
-We have several recommendations in our dedicated guide for disabling incognito mode if you'd like to learn more.
+We have several recommendations in our dedicated guide for disabling incognito mode if you'd like to learn more about approaches you can use on Windows computers.

-Block VPN Services and Proxy Sites
+Block VPN Services and Proxy Websites

 Use URL Filtering to block specific search terms or keywords

-Block VPN and Proxy Services Directly
+Block VPN and Proxy Websites based on DNS Categories

 1. Anonymizer: Most websites that host VPN downloads or domains used by VPN services fall under this category.